 A favourite with the poet Shelley, this stroll along the pretty East Lyn River is regarded as the most beautiful in the region.
 Starting from the Lyndale Cross car park, the path follows the river to the tearooms at Watersmeet.

 Then, after crossing a wooden bridge, a stiff climb up Myrtleberry Cleave leads to wild and dramatic views of the steep East Lyn gorge and the high cliffs surrounding Lynton.

 The Victorians called the area Little Switzerland, but upon reaching the sea and the charming harbour at Lynmouth, the vibe is distinctly British.

 Said to have inspired The Hound of the Baskerville, the landscape here is bleak and chilling but eerily beautiful.
-The walk starts and finishes at the Haytor Vale visitor centre and will take you to Haytor Rocks then along a granite tramway to Holwell Tor.
+The walk starts and finishes at the Haytor Vale visitor centre before taking you to Haytor Rocks then along a granite tramway to Holwell Tor.

 Look out for the remains of a deserted medieval village.
 From the summit of Hound Tor, descend to Smallacombe Rocks before crossing Haytor Down to reach the car park.